700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 Laura is an Associate in the Clinical Negligence team.

 Laura advises clients with clinical negligence claims and has extensive experience in dealing with a wide variety of clinical negligence claims including, complex orthopaedic cases, delay in diagnosis of cancer cases, gynaecological claims including perineal tears, claims against GPs, fatal claims, stillbirths and neonatal deaths.

 Laura also works with other senior team members on a wide range of cases, including acquired brain injury cases and cerebral palsy claims.

-Nick advises private individuals and major UK insurers on the bringing and defending of personal injury claims in the islands of Jersey, Guernsey and the Isle of Man, particularly those arising out of road traffic accidents.
+Nicholas advises private individuals and major UK insurers on the bringing and defending of personal injury claims in the islands of Jersey, Guernsey and the Isle of Man, particularly those arising out of road traffic accidents.
 His work includes assessing the strength and value of claims, determining where fault lies and where legal proceedings should be issued, attempting to resolve disputes without the need for court action and advising clients in court proceedings where this becomes necessary.
-Nick is particularly experienced in dealing with the claims for psychological injury and chronic pain which can be difficult to prove and value.
+Nicholas is particularly experienced in dealing with the claims for psychological injury and chronic pain which can be difficult to prove and value.

-Nick is a specialist in the procedural and costs rules of the Channel Islands legal systems, all of which differ, and in dealing with accidents affecting residents of the islands which occur in mainland Europe.
+Nicholas is a specialist in the procedural and costs rules of the Channel Islands legal systems, all of which differ, and in dealing with accidents affecting residents of the islands which occur in mainland Europe.

 • successfully settling a complicated multi-jurisdictional claim for a Portuguese child, whose family lived in Jersey, who had been injured in a car accident in France involving a lorry registered in Spain which was driven by a resident of Morocco, and where the insurer of the car the child was travelling in was registered in England;